agiza/drupal_remote_scripts/README.md

 ## GitHub

 This is my first public GitHub repo and kind of doubles up as an opportunity for me to get to grips with GitHub workflows a little better.
+You have been warned :)